-In this Chorus vs Avoma comparison, we look at their
+In this Chorus vs. Avoma comparison, we'll dive into:

 - Pricing models